masoumezabihi/openfda_data_engineering/README.md

 - Managing Azure resources (Blob Storage, credentials, cluster setup)

 ## Contact
-For questions or feedback, feel free connect on [LinkedIn](https://www.linkedin.com/in/masoume-zabihi-a7294338/) .
+For questions or feedback, feel free to connect on [LinkedIn](https://www.linkedin.com/in/masoume-zabihi-a7294338/) .